The Card Game Every Backpacker Should Play in Their Hostel

 One player is the score-keeper, keeping a record of the scores throughout the game.
 The last survivor (the player who doesn’t reach more than 200) is the winner!

 However, some crazy things can happen in the scoring:

-- If a player’s score reaches exactly 100, this reduces the their overall score to 50.
+- If a player’s score reaches exactly 100, this reduces their overall score to 50.

-- If a player’s score reaches exactly 200, this reduces the their overall score to 100.
+- If a player’s score reaches exactly 200, this reduces their overall score to 100.

 The “Sneaky Sneaky” rule

-Now you have the basics, add this rules for more frustration and legendary victories!
+Now you have the basics, add these rules for more frustration and legendary victories!

 - If a player throws three cards down of a rank (for example, 3,3,3 of hearts, clubs and spades) and another player has the card to complete the rank so all four cards of that rank are in the dump pile, they can throw that card down onto the dump pile even if it isn’t their go next.
 Additionally, they don’t pick up a card if they have sneaked this card in.

 - This “sneaky sneaky” move can only be played before the next player plays their turn.

 For more hostel entertainment, see 13 Things to Do in a Hostel on a Rainy Day.